-As a voice teacher, I've found certain vocal exercises for singers that work well and help get fast results.
-Unless noted, they can be used with any scale.
+Unless noted, each exercise can be used with any scale.
 But a word of caution: Don’t take any of these exercises higher than is comfortable.

-This is a variation of the straw exercise.
-Gently blow air through closed lips, keeping them relaxed, and sing an uh vowel underneath.
+2. Lip trills: This is a variation of the straw exercise.
+Gently blow air through closed lips, keeping them relaxed, and sing an “uh” vowel underneath.
 Your lips should start to trill.
 The resistance of the bubbling lips helps maintain cord closure, an important element of good singing.

-Make the ng sound from the word hung.
+4. Ngs: Make the “ng” sound from the word “rung.”
 This sound is produced with the tongue and soft palate together.
 This again provides backpressure, while also making the transition between the lower and upper registers (chest voice and head voice) easier.

-This is done using the word nay on a bratty or Wicked Witch–type sound.
+5. Nasty nays: This is done using the word “nay” on a bratty or Wicked Witch–type sound.
 This exercise also assists in cord closure, while the exaggerated sound makes it easier to ascend into the upper register without cracking or flipping.

-This is the opposite of the previous exercise, and it’s quite useful for a singer experiencing excess tension.
-Using a dopey cartoon voice (think Yogi Bear), say the word gee.
+6. Hooty gees: This is the opposite of the previous exercise, and it’s quite useful for a singer experiencing excess tension.
+Using a dopey cartoon voice (think Yogi Bear), say the word “gee.”
 You should feel your larynx drop.
-The g consonant should also help with cord closure due to the backpressure it creates, so you can experience accessing the upper register with a stable larynx and closed cords.
+The “g” consonant should also help with cord closure due to the backpressure it creates, so you can experience accessing the upper register with a stable larynx and closed cords.
 This coordination is extremely important in good, healthy singing.
 Once this exercise is comfortable, you can drop the dopey imposition and sing on a more natural sound.

-This exercise is great for working the upper register.
-The coo can be made to sound hooty, like an owl, for extra ease in working high notes.
+7. Coo coos: This exercise is great for working the upper register.
+The “coo” can be made to sound hooty, like an owl, for extra ease in working high notes.

-This is very useful for singers who are weak or breathy in their lower register.
-The sound is on the aah of cat and can be exaggerated by sticking the tongue out slightly.
+8. Aahs: This is very useful for singers who are weak or breathy in their lower register.
+The sound is on the “aah” of “cat,” and can be exaggerated by sticking the tongue out slightly.
 Do this in your lower register in a five-tone scale (1–2–3–4–5 to 5–4–3–2–1 of the major scale).
 Use very little air, as you don’t want any breathiness in the sound.

-These are best used once the voice is experiencing proper cord closure and ease of production.
-The word goog (the vowel sounds like the oo in good) has both a hard consonant for cord closure and a vowel that will help stabilize the larynx.
-Be sure to maintain the vowel in the upper register, as vowel widening (gaag) can cause tension.
-The vowel and consonant of mum provide a bit less help than goog, making this a slightly more advanced exercise.
+9. Googs and mums: These are best used once the voice is experiencing proper cord closure and ease of production.
+The word “goog” (the vowel sounds like the “oo” in “good”) has both a hard consonant for cord closure and a vowel that will help stabilize the larynx.
+Be sure to maintain the vowel in the upper register, as vowel widening (“gaag”) can cause tension.
+The vowel and consonant of “mum” provide a bit less help than “goog,” making this a slightly more advanced exercise.